carpentries/workshop-template/FAQ.md

     To solve this simply load the website over HTTP, and make sure the link you distribute uses http:// instead of https://.
-    If you're using a browser plugin like HTTPS everywhere, you will need to disable it for your bootcamp's site.
+    If you're using a browser plugin like HTTPS everywhere, you will need to disable it for your workshop's site.